The-GPT-Warriors/ASLFrontend/plans.md

 ## Ethan's Plans
 - Code a baseline for the game
-- Start work on scoring system to track player scores
+- Start work on backend API to store usernames and scores